quicwg/base-drafts/draft-ietf-quic-tls.md

 packets can be used to obtain the same confidentiality protection as the limits specified in TLS.

-The usage limits defined in TLS 1.3 exist to provide protection against attacks on confidentiality and apply to successful applications of AEAD protection.
+The usage limits defined in TLS 1.3 exist for protection against attacks on confidentiality and apply to successful applications of AEAD protection.
 The integrity protections in authenticated encryption also depend on limiting the number of attempts to forge packets.
 TLS achieves this by closing connections after any record fails an authentication check.
-In comparison, QUIC ignores any packet that cannot be authenticated, allowing multiple attempts at defeating integrity protection.
+In comparison, QUIC ignores any packet that cannot be authenticated, allowing multiple forgery attempts.

-Endpoints MUST count the number of packets that are received but cannot be authenticated.
+Endpoints MUST count the number of received packets that fail authentication.
 If the number of packets that fail authentication exceeds a limit that is specific to the AEAD in use, the endpoint MUST immediately close the connection.
 Endpoints MUST initiate a key update before reaching this limit.
 Applying a limit reduces the probability that an attacker is able to